10yard/dkafe/readme.md

 ## Emulator recommendation

+For the default frontend you should stick with the bundled DKWolf emulator which comes ready to go.

 ### For Windows

-For the default frontend you should stick with the bundled DKWolf emulator which comes ready to go.
 Otherwise, my recommendations are:

-1. Mame64 v0.196 minimum from https://www.mamedev.org/ .
-Rom hacks and lua interface hacks were tested against versions from v0.196 to v0.226
+1. Mame v0.196 from https://www.mamedev.org/ .
+Rom hacks and lua interface hacks are tested against this version.

 2. Wolfmame (for competition/recording) from https://github.com/mahlemiut/wolfmame/releases/